darkstarshine2011/MK-Encoder-Decoder/README.md

 **How to Use (The Command Loop):**
 Upon running the script, you will be presented with a menu:

-1.  **`[1] Encode`:** Select the plain text file you wish to encrypt.
+1.  **`[1] Encode`:** Select the file you wish to encrypt.
 The process reads the plain text, substitutes recognized characters using the `CharMap`, and saves the result to a new file named `Encrypted.MK`.
 2.  **`[2] Decode`:** Select the encrypted file (`.MK`).
 The process reads the substituted text and reverses the mapping using the `CharMap`, saving the resulting plain text to `Decrypted.MK`.
 3.  **`[3] change CharMap`:** If the secret mapping changes, use this option.
 You must provide a new file path containing the updated `CharMap` content.
 4.  **`[4] Quit`:** Exits the program.